grails-plugins/grails-resources/README.txt

 * Detect ?debugResources var in request params of *Referer* and use clean non-processed resources (sourceUrl) for that request

+* Strip off query params when processing resources, but leave them in when linking

+* Add currentTimeMillis to end of URIs from taglibs when debugResources is enabled - prevents caching during dev in lame browsers like IE

+* Add linkOverride mechanism (for CDNs, S3 uploaders etc)

 Will also soon:

-* Strip off query params when processing resources, but leave them in when linking

 * Workaround SSDK bug where it fails to extract correct mime type for files with multiple dots in the name e.g. jquery-1.8.2-min.js returns a null mime